Vustah/Kasse_app/README.md

 - Place the cusor at the logical place.
 - Create a log for sale
 - make runfile detect if pc have the dependencies it need.
+- Change the GUI from using AppJar to QT.

 ## How to Use
 # Install